-There is no hard definition for regeneration, but there are a few key concepts that crop up repeatedly.
+Many groups who implement regenerative design define it differently, but there are a number of key concepts that crop up repeatedly.

-Regeneration is about taking a holistic approach and seeing the bigger picture of how everything on the planet is connected.
-It is about restoring and regenerating the health of Planet Earth and every single part of that system, be it soil, water, plants, air, animals, fungi, bacteria, or people.
+Regeneration is about taking a holistic approach and seeing the bigger picture of how everything in a system, or more widely - on the planet, is connected.
+It is about restoring and regenerating the health of Planet Earth and every single part of that system, be it soil, water, plants, air, animals, fungi, bacteria, economies and human communities.
 And beyond this, these elements need healthy connections between them.
-A strong system means a better ability to recover after shocks, or to develop and become more mature.
+A strong system is one that is diverse and has a better ability to recover aftershocks.

 Why does Lush care about this?

-Secondly, it is because Lush as a business relies so much on having fertile soils, stable rain patterns, predictable weather, peaceful and cooperating societies, and a thriving green economy.
-Without this, there is no business.
+Secondly, Lush as a business relies so much on having fertile soils, stable rain patterns, predictable weather, peaceful and cooperating societies, and a thriving green economy.
+Without this, there is no Lush.

 The ‘Sustainable Lush’ fund, or SLush, was founded in the UK in 2010, with SLush North America launching in 2014.

 SLush was developed to help set up and fund permaculture and regenerative agriculture projects from the ground up, around the world.
 In the past, some of these projects also supplied ingredients for Lush products, and many were recipients of grants and financial support.
-In North America, SLush has always been more focused on supplying regenerative raw materials to Lush.
+In North America, SLush has historically been more focused on supporting Lush’s raw materials suppliers.

-SLush was a very bold experiment, and in the past few years there have been many changes in its aims.
+SLush was a very bold experiment.
 Some of the original SLush groups became suppliers, others only recipients of donations, and other projects slowly came to an end.
 So it was the right time for a revamp.

-Now, Lush’s regenerative supply chain investments have been separated from giving.
-SLush has evolved into two separate identities: Buying Investments and Re:Fund.
+Now, Lush’s regenerative supply chain investments have been separated from our Giving streams.
+SLush evolved into two separate identities: Buying Investments and Re:Fund.

-Funding granted through Re:Fund will not be focused on supplying ingredients to Lush, but will instead be centred around supporting the vital work of projects working in areas of environmental and social regeneration.
+Funding granted through Re:Fund is not focused on supplying ingredients to Lush, but is instead centred around supporting the vital work of projects working in areas of ecological and social regeneration.

-In North America, SLush will continue, as it operates a little differently.
+In North America, SLush continues, as it operates a little differently.

 What are buying investments?

-Buying Investment projects involve setting up structures which mean Lush can grow and process materials in regenerative ways.
-That could involve setting up business entities, or creating partnerships with organisations.
+Buying Investment projects involve setting up structures which means Lush can grow and process materials in regenerative ways.
+That could involve setting up business entities or creating partnerships with organisations.
 There’s a focus on experimenting with alternative ecological agriculture methods and adding value to the communities on the ground which grow the materials.

-There are also exciting new Buying Investments arriving on the scene, like cork shampoo pots and neroli oil from Lebanon.
-But whatever the case, these groups are always putting regeneration into action.
+Some examples of Buying Investment projects include patchouli oil from The Gayo Permaculture Centre in Sumatra, our cork shampoo pots, and neroli oil from Lebanon.
+But whatever the case, these groups are always putting regenerative design into action.

 Is Re:Fund different from Charity Pot?

 Charity Pot is a completely separate fund.
-The money from the sales of Charity Pot continues to fund grassroots activism through capped donations in the areas of human rights, environmental justice, and animal rights.
+The money from the sales of Charity Pot continues to fund grassroots activism through capped donations in the areas of animal protection, human rights, and environmental protection.

-Like Charity Pot though, Re:Fund prioritises issues that lack funding, and focuses on areas where small amounts of money can have a big impact.
+Like Charity Pot though, Re:Fund focuses on areas where small amounts of money can have a big impact.

-Re:Fund is a separate £1.5 million fund connected to Buying that funds regeneration, and usually works with medium-sized projects over more than one year, with the ability to provide ongoing funding.
-For example, one project in the Philippines is being funded by Re:Fund for three years, working with villages vulnerable to typhoons.
+Re:Fund is a separate fund that supports regeneration, and usually works with medium-sized projects over a period of one year, with the ability to provide ongoing funding.

 Aren’t all Lush’s ingredients regenerative?

-Lush’s ingredients come from over 300 suppliers, and although they comply with the buying policy (and are in the process of being assessed by the pesticide policy), it would be a big statement to say they are all regenerative.
+Lush’s ingredients come from over 300 suppliers, and although they comply with our buying policies, it would be a big statement to say they are all regenerative.

-Getting full traceability on some ingredients can be very tricky, others are still farmed under conventional agriculture methods, and there are still a few safe synthetics in use.
+Getting full traceability on some ingredients can be very tricky, others are still farmed under conventional agriculture methods, and we also use some safe synthetic ingredients.

-If the way an ingredient is grown and processed brings multiple positive benefits to the community and life in that area, then it can be a regenerative ingredient.
+If the way an ingredient is grown and processed brings multiple positive benefits to the community and life in that area, then it could be considered to be a regenerative ingredient.
 Does it protect and increase biodiversity?
 Does it enrich the soil, improve the watershed, or sink carbon?
 Does it enhance the health and prosperity of the community?